ReX-XAI/ReX/docs/script.md

 - `model_shape` -> The shape of the model input
 - `device` -> The device the data is on e.g. "cuda"
 - `mode` -> The mode of the data e.g. "RGB", "L", "voxel"
+- `process` -> A boolean that indicates whether the data mode should be accessed or not
 - `model_height` -> The height of the model input
 - `model_width` -> The width of the model input
 - `model_height` -> The height of the model input